-This house, located at 441 Balsa Street, was built in 1894 after fire destroyed the building which previously stood on this lot.
-Located at St. Mary’s Ferry, later known as North Devon, on the north side of Fredericton, this wood-frame house is situated on the south side of Balsa Street near the corner of St. Mary’s Street.
+Constructed in 1894, this house stands at 441 Balsa Street, replacing the previous building that was destroyed by fire.
+Situated in the former Village of St. Mary’s Ferry landing, later known as North Devon, on the north side of Fredericton, this wood-frame house is located on the south side of Balsa Street near the intersection with St. Mary’s Street.

-In 1893, fire destroyed the core of the Village of St. Mary’s Ferry.
-This house is significant not only for standing as an example of the post-1893 fire rebuilding and renewal process, but also because the early stage of that devastating fire was witnessed from this site.
+The significance of this house goes beyond being an example of the post-1893 fire rebuilding and renewal process.
+It holds historical value as the early stage of the devastating fire was witnessed from this very site.

-Whitman Haines, prominent bridge builder, had the original dwelling erected during the 1860’s.
-Configured as a double tenement, this dwelling served as a rental property.
+Originally built during the 1860s by Whitman Haines, a notable bridge builder, the structure was designed as a double tenement, serving as a rental property.

-The Miles family resided in this house for many decades, and Mr. Miles jointly owned the private alley between this house and Bowlen’s store at 73-75 St. Mary’s Street.
-This narrow lane, which was later taken over by the City of Fredericton, became known as Balsa Street.
+For several decades, the Miles family resided in this house, with Mr. Miles also having joint ownership of the private alley between this residence and Bowlen’s store at 73-75 St. Mary’s Street.
+This narrow lane, subsequently taken over by the City of Fredericton, eventually became known as Balsa Street.